Check Your Class Schedule

 Arrangements for lab courses are in progress and will be announced.

 Flight time for aviation will continue as long as the university continues in-person classes.
-The aviation program has developed specific operating procedures related to flight time, social distancing, and sanitation.
+The aviation program has developed specific operating procedures related to flight time.

 Interns should work closely with the coordinating department for instructions regarding placements and assignments.

-- The university will be ready to transition between in-person and remote instruction at any time during the semester depending on local conditions and guidance from the Arkansas Department of Health and the Centers for Disease Control and Prevention.
+- The university will be ready to transition between in-person and remote instruction at any time during the semester depending on local conditions and guidance from the State of Arkansas, Arkansas State University System, and Arkansas Department of Health.